magnars/datoms-differ/README.md

 partial new data would make a conflict, where the conflict is resolved in another part of the new data (not yet asserted).

+Note that all `source`s must be comparable with `compare`, since they are sorted in indices.

 ## Exporting to datascript

 There's also some tools for exporting to datascript.
 This lets you create a